Understanding the Risks of Hydrostatic Pressure in Concrete Slabs

 Concrete starts to form and strengthen after the cement and other ingredients are mixed with the water.
 Curing leads to a floor whose strength is defined by adequate compressive strength, which is achieved with time, allowing for the chemical reaction called hydration to properly occur.

 Drying allows moisture vapors to migrate to the surface and evaporate from concrete.
-Having conditions, within the building, that are conducive for drying, helps to expedite the process.
+Having conditions, within the building, that are conducive for concrte drying, helps to expedite the process.

 Hydrostatic Pressure Definition and Meaning